sangria-graphql/sangria/README.md

 [https://sangria-graphql.github.io/](https://sangria-graphql.github.io/)

-I would also recommend you to check out [http://try.sangria-graphql.org](http://try.sangria-graphql.org).
+I would also recommend you to check out [Sangria Playground](https://github.com/sangria-graphql/sangria-playground).
 It is an example of GraphQL server written with Play framework and Sangria.
 It also serves as a playground, where you can interactively execute GraphQL queries and play with some examples.